everrover/ascraeus-mons/hld/StockBrokerage_RobinHood/readme.md

 ### StockCaller | DB - RDBMS

+- Communication
+  - SC -> SE(s)
+    - UDP multicast twice/thrice
+    - Deduplication(just thinking what they might do) : Using seq number
+  - SE(s) -> SC
+    - UDP multicast rcv
+    - Deduplication : Using seq number or update-ts with hashing
 - StockCaller is acting as our gateway!
   - Consistent hashing needed to distribute workload
   - Active-active or Active-Passive config based instances can be used per shard
 - Sharded on `stockId`
   - Active-active or Active-Passive config based instances can be used per shard
+- Maintains stock relevant information
+  - Stock price aggregated across multiple SEs
-- Maintains stock relevant information and a common set of ASKs and BIDs from out of our system to provision a view for users to gauge the market😉
+  - A set of ASKs and BIDs from out of our system to provision a view for users to gauge the market😉
-- Maintains eventual consistency with capacity for high read-workloads
+  - Sth else... if needed

 - `[stockId, exchangeId, stockName, stockPrice, (others ..., SEBIDs, SEASKs, LastTrades), updatedAt]` - STOCKs
   - For reducing WRITEs[stock-prices] on RDBMS